cometbft/cometbft/docs/qa/v034/README.md

 ###### CometBFT Homogeneous network

-Most heights took just one round, some nodes needed to advance to round 1 at various moments, and a few nodes needed to advance to the third round at one point.
+Most heights took just one round, some nodes needed to advance to round 1 at various moments, and a few nodes even needed to advance to the third round at one point.
-This coincides the time at which we observed the biggest peak in mempool size on the corresponding plot.
+This coincides with the time at which we observed the biggest peak in mempool size on the corresponding plot, shown above.

 ![rounds-homogeneous](./img/v034_homog_rounds.png)